 - 1. The findings of fact based on evidence gathered - 2.
-The conclusion(s) of law - 3.
-Disposition of the complaint - 4.
-Rationale for such disposition - 5.
-Corrective actions, if any are warranted - 6.
-Notice of the complainant's right to appeal the decision within thirty (30) calendar days to the CDE, except when IA has used its UCP to address complaints that are not subject to the UCP requirements. - 7.
-Procedures to be followed for initiating such an appeal - 8.
+The conclusion providing a clear determination for each allegation as to whether IA is in compliance with the relevant law. - 3.
+Corrective actions, if IA's finds merit in the complaint and any are warranted or required by law - 4.
+Notice of the complainant's right to appeal the decision within thirty (30) calendar days to the CDE, except when IA has used its UCP to address complaints that are not subject to the UCP requirements. - 5.
+Procedures to be followed for initiating such an appeal - 6.
 For unlawful discrimination, harassment, intimidation or bullying complaints arising under state law, notice that the complainant must wait until sixty (60) days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies

-If an employee is disciplined as a result of the complaint, the decision shall simply state that effective action was taken and that the employee was informed of IA's expectations.
+If an employee is disciplined as a result of the complaint, the decision shall simply state that effective action was taken and the employee was informed of IA's expectations.
 The report shall not give any further information as to the nature of the disciplinary action.